meteorologytoday/SKRIPS-ic-obcs-generation/README.md

 # SKRIPS-case-generation
-This project is to help creating initial conditions for SKRIPS model.
+This project is to help create initial conditions and open boundary conditions for SKRIPS model.